graphstream/graphstream.github.io/doc/Tutorials/graph-visualisation.md

 ### How to display a graph

 There are several ways to display a graph.
 The most easy one is to use the ``Graph.display()`` method.
 This is in fact a shortcut that creates a viewer for you.
 Indeed, its return value is an instance of the viewer used to display the graph.
 This method by default will try to place the nodes automatically in space to make the graph as readable as possible.
 You can also request that this automatic placement be disabled with ``Graph.display(boolean)``, passing the value ``false`` (however for your nodes to be visible, you therefore have to give them a position).

 It is also possible to directly create the viewer by hand.
 This is often necessary in order to include the graph view inside your own GUIs, this is described under.

-***Please note the display option is not available on ``gs-ui-android``, which requires a hand-created GUI.***
+***Please note that the `display()` method is not available on ``gs-ui-android``, which requires to be embedded your own Android GUI.***

 You can specify which viewer to use by setting a global property named ``org.graphstream.ui``.
 You can use the value ``swing`` or ``javafx`` depending on which GUI you want to use.
 This can be done in the ``main()`` method using the following code for example: